Manchester Durham Train

 On many routes you can save on average 43% by buying your ticket in advance in comparison to buying at your local station on the day of travel.
 So what are you waiting for?
 Search for your train fares from Manchester to Durham now.

-The city of Durham's old commercial area included the peninsular on three sides, following the River Wear.
-The peninsular was surrounded by the castle wall which ran from the castle keep and included two gatehouses on the north side and the west side of the enclosure.
-The Victorians removed the city wall but retained the gatehouse which still remains standing on the Bailey.
+The old commercial section of the city encompasses the peninsula on three sides, following the River Wear.
+The peninsula was historically surrounded by the castle wall extending from the castle keep and broken by two gatehouses to the north and west of the enclosure.
+After extensive remodeling by the Victorians the walls were removed with the exception of the gatehouse which is still standing on the Bailey.